ralzitech/wixview/README.md

 ## Something isn't working as it should, what should I do?
 If something is not working as it should, feel free to open an issue!
 In your issue, please quote the website you are trying to use and the release of WixView

+## I want to contribute, how do I do it?
+There are a few ways in which you can contribute - you can fork the repo, submit issues that you experience, [and even suggest new features on my Discord server!](https://dsc.gg/ralzitech)

 ## Special thanks to
 - Jibbosh (for finding the exploit in the first instance)